rajiv256/rajiv256.github.io_old/_posts/2017-06-02-Web-Server-in-Rust.md

 Sorry for bad formatting but if you look closely, we can find a device with `deviceID-0x8139`, `vendorID-0x10EC`,`class-0x02` and `subclass-0x00`.
 We need to find out what the device is.
 So, fire up the browser.
 O Wait!
 You are already in the browser!
 Anyways, go to this site [http://pcidatabase.com/](http://pcidatabase.com/) and enter the vendorID and deviceID in them.
 You will find the following output.

 `0x8139	RTL8139 Fast Ethernet NIC	0x10EC	Realtek Semiconductor Corp.`
 So it is the infamous RTL8139 Ethernet Network Interface Controller.
 Hurray!
-We have found the Network card present in the hardware.
+We have found the Network card exists in the hardware.

   > Incase you are emulating the hardware using a Virtual Machine like Qemu for testing, you need to setup the ethernet card configuration before hand.
 There are several Network cards that Qemu supports.
 Fortunately it supports RTL8139 card.
 We set it using the following  command.

   > __qemu-system-x86_64 -hda /path/to/hda.img -netdev user,id=user.0 -device rtl8139,netdev=user.0__

-  > By default device be set to *e1000*
+  > By default, the network device will be set to *e1000* in Qemu.

-Now all it is left is to write a device driver for RTL8139 Network Adapter controller.
+Now all it is left is to write a device driver for RTL8139 Network Adapter Controller.
 ## Ethernet Driver Development for RTL8139
 Driver development is so complicated as it involves frequent communication with the hardware addresses and ports.
 However there is a smooth road map that one can follow to write a network device driver.
-The following steps will enumerate the procedure.
+They are as follows:

 1. Detecting the device
 2. Enabling the device
-3. Understanding the device4.
-Initializing the device
+3. Understanding the device
+4. Initializing the device
 5. Transmission Mechanism
 6. Transmitting the Packets
 7. Receiving Mechanism